AliciaMay/Portfolio-Project-Four-Part-Series/README.md

 # Introduction
 This is an excellent project for anyone new to data analytics.
 It can be difficult to know what to do and how to do it in order to gain a job as a data analyst.
 If you are new to data analytics, you may be unsure how to approach an interview or project, but don't worry!
 Alex the Analyst has your back!

+My goal for this portfolio project was to highlight my diverse skills and experience, along with the projects I’ve worked on.

 # What's in This Portfolio
 * **Part 1** - Data Exploration with SQL
 * **Part 2** - Data Visuzlization with Tableau